xiix0/scam/README.md

-Learn to pause -- or nothing worthwhile can catch up to you.
+Go to a movie tonight.
+Darkness becomes you.